-One requirement of this law is that schools provide an age-appropriate curriculum to all students relating to sexual abuse prevention, which may include a variety of discussions, activities, videos, and practicing safety phrasing through scenario situations.
+One requirement of this law is that schools provide an age-appropriate curriculum to all students relating to sexual abuse prevention, which may include a variety of discussions, activities, videos, and role-playing of safety phrasing through scenario situations.
 The purpose of the lessons is to provide students, in a nurturing and caring environment, the tools needed for personal safety.
-Over the course of the school year, your student’s teacher(s), with school counseling support, will be presenting lessons to the class to meet the requirements of Erin’s Law.
+Over the course of the school year, your student’s teacher(s), a counselor, and/or another trained professional will be presenting lessons to the class to meet the requirements of Erin’s Law.
 Parents/guardians should be available for further discussion with students at home.

 The following is a list of procedures for families and schools:

 - Family contacts building administrator to discuss any areas of concern regarding the learning activities in question and/or review any of the curriculum materials.